TwistingTwists/obsidian-tools/you - interview.md

 mathocart
 australia team

+How did you know -- you were successful twith the project?
+- success metric

+At stord - engineer own code from dev to deployment -- supporting code and deployment

+- troubleshooting
+	- systemic bugs
+	- OTP bug
+	-
+- postgres + rexbug +
+	- datadog + traces +
+- OpenTelemetry

+worked with PM team before?
+- how involved in scoping?
+- requirements are not abunduntaly clear
+-

 https://chat.openai.com/g/g-Xlb3igCde-feedback-artisan

  Feedback is the process of informing a person about behaviors that should be changed to improve a process.